End of Financial Year Sale on now | Save 20% off courses site wide | Use code: EOFY20 at checkout | *T&C apply

 Course structure

 The course comprises four modules.
 The course is run as virtual classroom workshops with a small group, focusing on one specific tool in the data analyst toolkit.
+Learners are expected to attend all sessions.

 Module 1 - Python